BE A LEADER IN BUILDING STRONG COMMUNITIES AND HEALTHY ENVIRONMENTS

 This program is designed for students wishing to concentrate on Geography.
 It introduces the basic concepts in human, physical and environmental geography and requires everyone to master the important computer, cartographic, writing, GIS, and statistical skills required of a professional geographer.
 Within this program it is possible to include a balanced mix of Geography courses, or to specialize in techniques, human, physical or environmental topics.
 Careful selection of electives from complementary programs can enhance specializations within this program.

-Students in the Department of Geography can participate in the student led Geography Society.
+Students in the Department of Geography, Environment and Geomatics can participate in the student led Geography Society.
 Which organizes special events throughout the year, including trips, parties, and career nights.
 The Geography Society has its own room in the Hutt Building, which provides a place for members to meet, to study, and to plan events.

 Learning takes place in a variety of settings in the program.
 In addition to classroom settings, students learn through hands-on research in labs and in the field.
 Labs are part of numerous courses, from first year to fourth year, and allow students to design and conduct experiments, and solve problems using state-of-the-art computing and analytical tools.
 Field research is also an important component of geographic research.
 Research, writing, critical thinking and problem solving are emphasized throughout the program.